k-gomez/tesla-ap-analysis/README.md

 # Tesla autopilot analysis

+ToDo:
+- Number of programs
+- Programming languages
+- Library versions -> known vulns?
+- Barchart for file time-stamps
+- List of "sensitive" information
+- Explanation of files + directories (what are thos efiles used for?)
+- Meta-data (what meta-data is relevant? find related work)
+    - Wasn't really able to find a paper that lists "the" meta-data

 ## General

 The AP is running on embedded Linux.
 It is created using buildroot version 2016.05 [`etc/os-release`].